sarthakbakshii/sarthakbakshii/README.md

 - 🌱 I’m currently learning **MERN FULL STACK DEVELOPEMNT** from MASAI SCHOOL
 - 🔭 Previously i was working as a **LAMP FULL STACK DEVELOPEMNT**

-- 💬 Ask me about anything related to MERN stack and data structure <br> & algorithms.I will be happy to tell, if I am unable then surely we will together learn new things.
+- 💬 Ask me about anything related to MERN stack and data structure& algorithms. <br> I will be happy to tell, if I am unable then surely we will together learn new things.

 - 📫 How to reach me **sarthakbakshi@gmail.com**